All Episodes

 We're seeing that caregivers who are not being adequately trained are being blamed.

-And we're hearing that they have not followed proper protocol when we have been asking our hospitals throughout the country to provide us with training that allows us to ask questions with training about how to put on the proper and optimal level of personal protection equipment, how to put it on, how to take it off, what is the plan for waste disposal?
+And we're hearing that they have not followed proper protocol when we have been asking our hospitals throughout the country to provide us with training that allows us to ask questions, with training about how to put on the proper and optimal level of personal protection equipment, how to put it on, how to take it off, what is the plan for waste disposal.

-And we have seen in our hospitals in this country that they have not given us this information, and then when the nurses become infected, they are blamed for not following the protocols.
+And we have seen in our hospitals in this country that they have not given us this information.

-That is not gonna work.
+That is not going to work.

 The nurses claim nobody's telling them how to do what to do.